There are now 2 possible online modes for units:

-- Level 2 core unit in the Physical and Analytical specialisation in the Chemistry major sequence
+- Level 2 core unit in the Geochemistry major sequence

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) 11 laboratory reports during the semester; (2) quizzes and/or assignments based on the lecture material and literature research; and (3) a final two-hour examination.
+Indicative assessments in this unit are as follows: (1) 6 worksheets completed based on laboratory work and 3 full laboratory reports during the semester; (2) quizzes and/or assignments based on the lecture material and literature research; and (3) a final two-hour examination.
 Further information is available in the unit outline.